Conyers, Georgia

-Conyers is an Atlanta suburb, the county seat of and only city in Rockdale County, Georgia, United States.
-The city is 24 miles (38.6 km) east of downtown Atlanta and is a part of the Atlanta Metropolitan Area.
-As of the 2010 census, the city population was 15,195.
+Conyers is a city and the county seat of Rockdale County, Georgia, United States.
+The city is 24 miles (38.6 km) east of downtown Atlanta and is a part of the Atlanta metropolitan area.
+As of 2020, its population was 17,305.
 The formerly separate town of Milstead is now part of Conyers.

 History

 Between 1816 and 1821, the area known as Rockdale was open for settlement.
 John Holcomb, a blacksmith, was the first settler in what is now Conyers.
 He settled where the current Rockdale County Courthouse is located, in the middle of Conyers on Main Street.

 Eventually, pressure arose for a railroad to cross Georgia; the railroad was intended to run from Augusta, through neighboring Covington to Marthasville (now known as Atlanta).
 John Holcomb was against the railroad and refused to sell his land, and threatened to shoot anyone from the railroad who came onto his property.

 Dr. W. D. Conyers, a banker from Covington, eventually persuaded John Holcomb into selling his land for $700.
 Dr. Conyers then sold the land to the Georgia Railroad.
 What is now Conyers began as a watering post along this line, named after Dr. Conyers.
 By 1845, the railroad was in full operation.
 By 1854, nearly 400 residents lived around the watering post, and Conyers was incorporated.

 Conyers has been nearly destroyed several times by fire.
 It is said to have survived Sherman's March to the Sea due to a friend of Sherman's who lived in the area between Conyers and Covington.
 The story goes that the houses were spared because Sherman was uncertain where his friend lived.

 In 1870, the surrounding area was incorporated into Rockdale County out of Newton County, Georgia, and Conyers became the county seat.

 Over the next decade, Conyers grew into a wild town.
 It had 12 saloons and five brothels.
 The more reputable side of the town had 40 stores, Conyers College, a hotel, a carriage manufacturer, and good schools.

 The Conyers post office contains a mural, The Ploughman, painted in 1940 by Elizabeth Terrell.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 The Works Progress Administration was the largest and most ambitious American New Deal agency, employing individuals to carry out public works projects.